Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 - Stability damage reduced from 2 to 1.

 SRMs:
-- Base damage reduced from 8 to 6.
+- Base damage reduced from 8 to 7.
+- +weapon attributes adjusted to be less powerful.

 Small Laser:
 - Base damage reduced from 20 to 15.
+- Heat reduced from 6 to 5.
+- +Dmg weapon attributes adjusted to be less powerful.

 ER Small Laser:
 - Base damage reduced from 20 to 15.
 - Heat reduced from 15 to 10.

 Small Pulse Laser:
-- Base damage reduced from 25 to 15.
+- Base damage reduced from 25 to 20.
 - Heat reduced from 10 to 8.
 - Now ignores 1 evasion pip.

 Medium Laser:
 - Base damage reduced from 25 to 20.
+- +Dmg weapon attributes adjusted to be less powerful.

 ER Medium Laser:
 - Base damage reduced from 25 to 20.
 - Heat reduced from 25 to 15.

 Medium Pulse Laser:
-- Base damage reduced from 25 to 20.
+- Base damage reduced from 30 to 25.
-- Heat reduced from 20 to 12.
+- Heat reduced from 16 to 12.
 - Now ignores 1 evasion pip.

 Large Laser:
-- Heat reduced from 30 to 24.
+- Heat increased from 18 to 24.

 ER Large Laser:
-- Heat reduced from 45 to 36.
+- Heat increased from 25 to 36.

 Large Pulse Laser:
-- Base damage reduced from 45 to 40.
 - Heat reduced from 40 to 30.
 - Now ignores 1 evasion pip.

 PPC:
-- Heat reduced from 40 to 30.
+- Heat reduced from 35 to 30.
+- +weapon attributes adjusted to be less powerful.

 ERPPC:
 - Heat reduced from 50 to 40.